 92° 25.69 W

-Scientist discover oozing tar in the chemosynthetic ecosystems of the Gulf of Mexico.
+camera icon Scientists discover oozing tar in the chemosynthetic ecosystems of the Gulf of Mexico.
 (Quicktime, 1.8 Mb.)

 This tiny orange sea anemone is growing on a rock near the natural asphalt site.
 Click image for larger view and image credit.

-The rock was shaped differently than most carbonate rocks that are typically encountered on the seafloor.
+The rock was shaped differently than most carbonate rocks that are typically encountered on the sea floor.
 As the Jason manipulator arm was taking a sample of the rock, it broke apart and floated through the water column.
-At this point we were certain that this was some sort of natural asphalt and likely contained the residue of a mature petroleum product that had leaked out from below the seafloor.
-It was an exciting find, as very few asphalt accumulations have been documented on the northern Gulf of Mexico seafloor.
+At this point, we were certain that this was some sort of natural asphalt and likely contained the residue of a mature petroleum product that had leaked out from below the sea floor.
+It was an exciting find, as very few asphalt accumulations have been documented on the northern Gulf of Mexico sea floor.

 Throughout the remainder of the dive, we continued to see evidence of hydrocarbons at and near the surface.
 A large exposure of asphalt coincided with our first pre-dive target along the western flank of the topographic feature.
 This site also contained abundant carbonate rocks, sponges, corals, bacterial mats, and possible brine flows.

 Most of the sediment samples collected throughout the day with push cores yielded oily mixtures of mud and silt.
-At one tubeworm location, an oily liquid dripped from the base of the tubeworm as it was lifted from the seafloor.
+At one tubeworm location, an oily liquid dripped from the base of the tubeworm as it was lifted from the sea floor.
 A similar black fluid, less dense than the surrounding seawater, emerged from the ground where the tubeworm had been located and floated off into the water column

 An exploratory site such as GB 647 will always provide new information.
 During many of our exploratory dives this month, we have found the chemosynthetic tubeworm and mussel communities that we’ve been searching for.
-In some cases we’ve found little more than silt and mud.
+In other cases, we’ve found little more than silt and mud.
 In very rare cases like today, we find something completely unexpected!
 No matter what we come across, in all cases we use our findings to calibrate our pre-dive expectations and enhance our predictive capabilities for the next exploratory effort.